ainsleymcgrath/modern-day-revelations/content/revelations/amber.md

 weight = 9

 +++
-My mom, my brother and my sister converted before me.
+My mom, brother, and sister converted before me.
 The three of them got baptized together on the same day.
 At one point my mom told me I wouldn’t be sealed with them and eternal life would be different for me—I was 10 years old.
 I appreciate that I waited; it kind of fits my spirit.
 But about year or so later I was baptized.
-At age that you had to; it was an obligation.I’m always respectful of it, but the importance of it was gone after 15.
+At that age you had to; it was an obligation.
+I’m always respectful of it, but the importance of it was gone after 15.

 Full Story to Come